 Because apparently, homosexuality and success are parallel lines and will never intersect.

 The LGBT community has been looked down upon and rarely acknowledged by the South Asian society for centuries.
-In fact, sexual activities and marriages between people of the same gender are currently illegal.
+Sexual activities and marriages between people of the same gender are currently illegal.
 Section 377 of the Indian Penal Code states that “whoever has carnal intercourse against the order of nature with a man, woman or animal shall be punished with imprisonment for life.”

 Some nights I would lay in bed, hot tears racing down my cheeks and hate myself for feeling the way I did.
-Other nights I would try to imagine what it could possibly feel like to press my lips against that girl who sits behind me in my social studies class.
-Over the years I grew more anxious, I became claustrophobic in my own skin.
+Other nights I would try to imagine what it could feel like to press my lips against that girl who sits behind me in my social studies class.
+Over the years, I grew more anxious.
+I became claustrophobic in my skin.
 I recently came out to my close friends.
 My best friends, though supportive, dismissed the issue.
 I suppose it was easier to ignore than to truly accept.
 I do not blame them.

 We all grew up in a culture that has not even acknowledged the existence of homosexuality.
 Homosexuality is seen as a concept introduced by the West.
 South Asian culture has shunned the LGBT community to the point where many even question the reality of transgender people and homosexuality itself.
 The centuries of violence and hatred must be brought to an end.
-As a society, it is our responsibility to learn, grow and evolve.
+As a society, it is our responsibility to learn, grow, and evolve.
 It is time to leave the ignorance and hatred behind.
-It is time for the South Asian community to finally stand united with the LGBT community.
+It is time for the South Asian community to stand united with the LGBT community finally.

 Check out this cute video of South Asian parents showing their support by saying they love their LGBT kids on television: Family Is Still Family